 - 1. If redirect URIs are required to promote the application, enter them in the Redirect URIs field. - 2.
-If a client secret is required to authenticate your application, you can: - Create a custom secret and enter it in the Client Secret text box.
+If a client secret is required to authenticate your application, you can either: - Generate a new secret by selecting the option at the bottom of the modal. - Continue using the existing secret.
+Bypass the Generate New Secret button and promote the application.